rwslinkman/articles/online-farm-data.md

 It offers a very basic REST endpoint where you can store any JSON data you need.
 You are provided with an unique ID that you use in the HTTP calls to your jsonstore.
 There is no authentication available at jsonstore, so that means keeping your ID very secret!
-Although I am aware this is very bad in terms of security, this solution is alright I plan to openly publish the statistics anyway.
+Although I am aware this is very bad in terms of security, this solution is alright, I plan to openly publish the statistics anyway.

 My full solution looks like the image below.
 It will involve a cloud cron ticker and a cloud function, combined with jsonstore.

 ![Farm Data Harvester - Solution design](online-farm-data/dataharvester-solution.png)

 #### Setting up the cron ticker